beiqicheng/iSBio-virus/README.md

 - 04_mantel_env_correlogram.R -testing vOTU/vFunctions composition against environmental variables
 - 05_mantel_distance_decay.R — geographic/elevational/environmental Mantel tests

+The processed vOTU abundance table (`count.txt`) and sample metadata (`isbiometa.txt`) are provided in this repository.
+These materials reproduce the principal community-diversity, environmental-driver, and spatial analyses reported in the manuscript.
+Analyses of viral lifestyle, virus–host relationships, and auxiliary metabolic genes are not included in this repository.

 License

 The analysis code is released under the MIT License.
 See the LICENSE file